Our Student Policies and Procedures

 International students not attending for the purpose of accumulating credits toward graduation will receive a transcript that notes that coursework was modified.
 More flexibility is granted in terms of English proficiency as well as fulfilling requirements for specific courses.
 However, we expect all international students to participate fully in the life of our school, including participating in coursework.

-Parents may withdraw a student for any reason with a seven (7) day notice.
+Parents may withdraw a student for any reason by notifying the school of the intent to withdraw.
 The school also has the right to ask students to withdraw by giving a seven (7) day notice.
 This provision is separate and apart from suspension or expulsion under the school’s disciplinary policies.
 If a child is withdrawn from school and receives any funds from the school, that child or the children in that child’s family will not be readmitted to the school.

 When a child is withdrawn from school, either by the parents or guardians or at the request of the school administration, the following policies shall govern that withdrawal: